Pineapple Delight Recipe

 Crushed pineapple is used in yogurt, jam, sweets, and ice cream.
 The juice of the pineapple is served as a beverage, and it is also the main ingredient in cocktails such as the piña colada and in the drink tepache.

-The European Union consumed 50% of global total for pineapple juice in 2012–2016.
+The European Union consumed 50% of the global total pineapple juice in 2012–2016.
 The Netherlands was the largest importer of pineapple juice in Europe.

 From 2007 to 2017, the largest growth in pineapple juice consumption was by Angola.
 The consumption of pineapple juice in China and India is low compared to their populations.